lulupac/pocketworkers/README.md

 By defaults, it starts one worker.

-Finally, if you need to chain these tasks together, you can use the `Pipeline` class:
+Finally, if you need to chain these tasks together, you can use the `Pipeline` class like this:

 ```python
 from quickworkers import worker, Pipeline